Nursing

 Courses

-This course offers high quality training for those entering the CNA field or using the CNA course as a pathway to a nursing or other Allied Health career.
+The course offers high quality training for those entering the CNA field or using the CNA course as a pathway to a nursing or other Allied Health career.
 Emphasis is placed on working with clients in the long-term care setting.
-This portion focuses on the hands-on skills required of a Certified Nursing Assistant (CNA).
-Topics include such things as: personal hygiene and cares, including handwashing, bathing, bedmaking and assisting with ADL's (activities of daily living), body mechanics, including transferring and mobility, measuring vital signs, and assist with nutritional intake.
-This class is presented in a synchronous hybrid format class that happens in real time, follows a class schedule, and requires you be logged into a computer for the entire class.
-Upon completion of this course, both the didactic and the laboratory portion, a student is eligible to complete the certified nurse assistant examination which consists of a written test and skills demonstrations.
-Corequisite: NURS 101.
-(F, S, Su)
+This course is a blend of both didactic and laboratory instruction.
+This class focuses on the hands-on skills required of a Certified Nursing Assistant (CNA).
+Topics include such things as: Personal Hygiene and cares, including handwashing, bathing, bedmaking and assisting with ADL's (Activities of Daily Living), body mechanics, including transferring and mobility, measuring vital signs, assist with nutritional intake.
+This class is presented in a face-to-face and an asynchronous hybrid format.
+Upon completion of this course both the didactic and the laboratory portion a student is eligible to complete the certified nurse assistant examination which consists of a written test and skills demonstrations.
+(F, S)

 NURS 111: Fundamentals of Nursing